Limón: Language

 As is the case with the entirety of the country, the main language spoken in Limón is Spanish.
 However, there is a large amount of the local population, predominantly those of Afro-Caribbean origins, who speak an English-based creole commonly known as Mekatelyu, considered a dialect of Jamaican Patois, given the ties between Jamaica and most Afro-Costa Rican people.
+With around 60,000 speakers, it is the largest minority language spoken in the country.

 Recent years have seen a renewed interest in protecting and revitalizing the language.
 Linguist Juan Diego Quesada Pacheco pointed that the Limonese Creole has been historically neglected, as it is spoken by more people than local indigenous languages, yet it has less support by government authorities.
 Quesada Pacheco led a project to elaborate the grammar of many indigenous and creole languages of Central American, including Limonese Creole, an investigation for which he was awarded by the Ministry of Culture in 2017.
 This investigation served as the basis for translators Kheomara Cunningham and René Zúñiga to publish Di Likl Prins, a Limonese Creole-translation of The Little Prince eventually published in 2021.

+In 2018, the Costa Rican government declared August 30th as the Day of Celebration of the Limonese Creole Language.